 6. Close Applications Running in the Background

-If there are applications running in the background, they consume vital processing power.
+If applications are running in the background, they consume vital processing power.
 This might cause the computer to minimize the window as it reprioritizes its tasks.

 This is especially common if your computer isn’t solely used for gaming.

-If you’re someone who uses their computer for work or school on a daily basis, it’s easy to forget that there are other applications running in the background.
+If you use their computer for work or school daily, it’s easy to forget that other applications are running in the background.

-In order to maximize your game’s performance, only run the minimum required programs outside of the game.
+To maximize your game’s performance, only run the minimum required programs outside of it.

 7. Adjust the CPU Priority